 - MAT 1033 Intermediate Algebra, 3 semester hours, 45 lec.
-[Fall, Spring, Summer] Includes extended factorization techniques; higher order radicals and roots; in-depth study of quadratic equations and inequalities; solution of systems of linear equations and inequalities, including use of determinants; study of functions; logarithm and exponential functions, their properties and uses.
-Prerequisite: Grade of "S" in MAT 1024A or equivalent or a placement test score above the cut-off point. - MAT 2905 Tutorial-Mathematics, 1 semester hour, 30 hrs.
+[Fall, Spring, Summer] Includes extended factorization techniques; higher order radicals and roots; in depth study of quadratic equations and inequalities; solution of systems of linear equations and inequalities, including use of determinants; study of functions; logarithm and exponential functions, their properties and uses.
+Prerequisite: MAT 1024 with a grade of "C" or better or equivalent. - MAT 2905 Tutorial-Mathematics, 1 semester hour, 30 hrs.
 [Fall, Spring, Summer] An experience in individual depth study in which one student prepares for and engages in tutoring another for two class periods per week.
-Prerequisite: Departmental permission. - MAT 2940 Directed Work Study--Mathematics, 1 semester hour, 45 lab.
-[Fall, Spring, Summer] Directed experience in instructional, laboratory and/or materials assistance in a designated Mathematics area.
-Entry by permission of department chair only. - MCB 2013C Microbiology, 4 semester hours, 30 lec., 60 lab.
-[Fall, Spring, Summer]
+Prerequisite: Departmental permission.

+MAT 2940 Directed Work Study-Mathematics, 1 semester hour, 45 lab.[Fall, Spring, Summer] Directed experience in instructional, laboratory and/or materials assistance in a designated Mathematics area.
+Entry by permission of department chair only.

-A fundamental course in microbiology designed to fulfill the needs of premed., nursing and pharmacy students as well as science majors.
+MCB 2013C Microbiology, 4 semester hours, 30 lec., 60 lab.
+[Fall, Spring, Summer] A fundamental course in microbiology designed to fulfill the needs of pre-med., nursing and pharmacy students as well as science majors.
 A general survey of microbiology, the cultivation and observation of micro-organisms and their chemical and biological relationships to water, food, industrial processes and disease.
-Prerequisites: BOT 1010C, ZOO 1010C, and CHM 1045 (May be taken concurrently) or permission of the instructor. - MET 1010 Atmospheric Science, 3 semester hours, 45 lec., [Fall, Spring] Structure of the atmospheric; weather processes, systems and phenomena; climate and climatic change, economic impact of weather.
+Prerequisites: BOT 1010C, ZOO 1010C, and CHM 1045 (May be taken concurrently) or permission of the instructor.

+MET 1010 Atmospheric Science, 3 semester hours, 45 lec., [Fall, Winter] Structure of the atmospheric; weather processes, systems and phenomena; climate and climatic change, economic impact of weather.